 The thinning of skin and reduction of facial fat cells is a natural part of the aging process.
 Over time, skin loses its elasticity and begins to droop and sag as fat cells diminish.
 While this effect is common over the entire body, the skin that covers the face is among the thinnest, and changes in elasticity and fat deposits are more noticeable in this area as compared to others.
 Cosmetically, these changes show up in the form of wrinkles and fine lines that are often referred to as crow’s feet or worry lines.
 It is estimated that 1-5 cc of facial volume reduction is experienced as a natural part of aging each year.
 The long-term cosmetic effect as it relates to volume reduction is an overall loss of facial definition over time.
-One way to help with this is a fat transfer to face procedure.
+One way to help with this is a fat transfer surgery.

 To combat the loss of facial fat volume and redefine features, many patients elect to use temporary dermal fillers.
 While this is a suitable solution, dermal fillers must be reinjected annually and can be extremely expensive.
 Advances in the field of cosmetic technology have opened up options for facial redefinition and patients now have access to a fat transfer to face as a safe and effective solution to increasing fat cell volume for facial definition.

 Otherwise known a fat graph, a facial fat transfer requires a physician to move fat cells from a donor area of the body via liposuction and reinject the cells into another portion of the body.
 Before the final transfer is performed, fat cells are purified as a means of ensuring their successful survival post-transfer.
 The reinjection of fat cells into another part of the body works to increase cell volume at the new injection site.
 Beyond facial fat transfers, this technique is popular amongst patients looking to increase fat cell volume around the buttocks and breasts.